 In an accident between a semi-truck and a smaller passenger vehicle, the occupants of the smaller vehicle are likely to sustain severe injuries, including broken bones, cuts, scarring, burns, traumatic brain injury (TBI), spinal damage, dislocated joints, paralysis, and/or amputations.
 If you suffer one of these injuries in a crash caused by an improperly loaded truck, you’re entitled to file a personal injury claim against the at-fault party’s insurance company for damages.
 These damages can include medical bills, property damage, loss of income, and pain and suffering.
 If you’ve lost a loved one in a crash with an improperly loaded truck, an attorney can help you to file a wrongful death claim.

 If you’re involved in an accident caused by an improperly loaded truck, more than one party might share responsibility for your damages.
 If cargo loaders overload the truck or violate FMCSA securement regulations, of course they’re liable, but the truck driver is also required to inspect the truck and be sure it’s in safe operating condition before and during each trip.
 The trucking company that employs the trucker and cargo handlers also has a duty of care to motorists and must keep all their trucks in safe operating condition.
 If a defective piece of securement equipment allowed the truck’s load to shift, the equipment manufacturer could be held partially liable for resulting damages.

 Shared liability in a truck crash means that obtaining fair compensation can be complicated, and it’s important that you hire a truck accident attorney.

-Our experienced truck accident attorneys can work to help you prove liability and receive fair compensation from multiple defendants.
+Our experienced truck accident attorney in Frederick, MD, can work to help you prove liability and receive fair compensation from multiple defendants.
 Please contact us online, start a chat, or call us at 301-790-3600 to schedule a free consultation.
 You pay no attorney fees unless we win your case.